arnab9593/resilient-thrill-6327/README.md

 <h3>
  Uboric.com is a website which primarily deals with apperal.
 It is an e-commerece website.
- Click <a href="https://netlify-thinks-fp04376study-gmail-com-is-great-e1d86.netlify.app/" target="_blank"> here </a> to check the website.
+ Click <a href="https://netlify-thinks-fp04376study-gmail-com-is-great-e1d86.netlify.app/" target="_blank"> here </a> to check the cloned version of the website.
 </h3>
 <h3>
  The entire website took 5 days to clone using the following tech stacks: